gowthaman-hash/LinkedListOddEvenRearrange/README.md

 By preserving insertion order, this algorithm will rearrange odd first then even numbers(values).
 Have given 2 solutions
 1) SolutionForCustomLinkedList
-   Implemented own logic on linkedlist with insert, rearrange and display.
+   Implemented own logic on linkedlist with insert, rearrange, reverse and display.

 2) SolutionForDefaultLinkedList
    Relied on java.util.LinkedList for pushing however for sorting used comparator to rearrange.